mkrul/pet-registry/documentation.md

 - Notifications should be handled at the layout level to persist across route changes
 - Success notifications for API actions should be handled in a single location to prevent duplicates
 - Notifications should be centered and constrained within the page layout for consistent display
+- Map zoom levels should be consistently controlled through the initialZoom prop, avoiding hardcoded values in both MapContainer and MapEvents components

 ## Search Interface Updates
 - Migrated to a unified search experience across all device sizes